-Complex and smooth, Well-balanced, Ethiopian Sidamo is one of the best characteristics of African coffee.
-Also considered one of the finest coffees globally, Ethiopian Sidamo can be enjoyed both hot and iced and is well worth looking for.
+Complex and, smooth, Well-balanced, Ethiopian Sidamo is one of the best characteristics of African coffee.
+Also considered one of the finest coffees globally, Ethiopian Sidamo can enjoy both hot and iced and is worth looking for.

 Sidamo coffee facts

 - Best-known producers – Sidama Coffee Farmers Cooperative Union

 - Harvest – October to January

 - Flavor – super sweet, creamy, earthy with almonds and blueberries

 - Coffee Process – washed, sun-dried